 Understanding the New SEER 2 Rating and Why It Matters

-Energy efficiency is more than just a buzzword; it’s an essential consideration for homeowners who want to save money and who also want to help improve environmental sustainability.
-The launch of new SEER 2 rating standards in 2023 marks a significant shift in how we view cooling efficiency.
-The release of these new ratings affects new HVAC installations as well as routine AC maintenance and repairs.
-Explore the intricacies of these changes and how they apply to you.
+Energy efficiency is more than just a buzzword; it’s an essential consideration for homeowners keen on saving money and who also want to help improve environmental sustainability.
+The launch of new SEER 2 rating standards in 2023 marks a significant shift in how we think about cooling efficiency.
+The release of these new ratings affects new HVAC installations as well as regular AC maintenance and repairs.
+Explore the ins and outs of these changes and how they apply to you.

 The Basics of SEER and SEER 2

 SEER 2 is the next generation of AC efficiency ratings.
-It uses adjusted testing methods to provide a more accurate representation of real-world performance.
-Consequently, you should anticipate that AC efficiency ratings with a “2” after them will be lower, even though they evaluate the same performance.
+It applies modified testing practices to provide a more accurate representation of real-world performance.
+As a result, you should be prepared to see that AC efficiency ratings with a “2” after them will be lower, even though they evaluate the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A similar cooling rating called the energy efficiency ratio (EER) is also changing to a new standard called EER 2.
-Also, heat pumps have a heating-related rating that applies to wintertime performance.
-It’s named heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more exacting testing criteria.
+A comparable cooling rating referred to as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
+Also, heat pumps have a heating-related rating that evaluates cold weather heating efficiency.
+It’s referred to as heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing standards.

 New SEER Rating Standards for 2023

-These changes might make you ask—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has established specific requirements for the Northern and Southern United States.
-Needless to say, the South has stricter requirements because this region has to depend more heavily on cooling systems.
-Here’s what you should know when purchasing a new AC or heat pump:
+These changes could make you wonder—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has created differing requirements for the Northern and Southern United States.
+Obviously, the South has stricter requirements because this region has to depend more heavily on AC units.
+Here’s what to know when searching for a new air conditioning system or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.